 Pancreatic cancer is a disease in which normal cells in the pancreas stop working correctly and grow uncontrollably.
 These cancerous cells can build up and form a mass called a tumor.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
-As it grows, a pancreatic tumor can affect the function of the pancreas, grow into nearby blood vessels and organs, and eventually metastasize (spread) to other parts of the body.
+As it grows, a pancreatic tumor can affect the function of the pancreas, grow into nearby blood vessels and organs, and eventually spread through a process called metastasis to other parts of the body.

 About the pancreas

 The pancreas is a pear-shaped gland located in the abdomen between the stomach and the spine.
 It is made up of two major components:

 - The endocrine component of the pancreas is made up of specialized cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
-These cells make specific hormones, most importantly insulin, the substance that helps control the amount of sugar in the blood.
+These cells make specific hormones, most importantly insulin.
+Insulin is the substance that helps control the amount of sugar in the blood.
 This portion of the pancreas also makes other hormones, such as glucagon, somatostatin, pancreatic polypeptide (PP), and vasoactive intestinal peptide (VIP).
 Each of these hormones play important roles in regulating various aspects of metabolism in the body.

 Types of pancreatic cancer

 There are several types of pancreatic cancer, depending on whether the cancer began in the exocrine or endocrine component.
-In addition, about 4% of pancreatic cancers are lymphomas or cannot be classified as a specific type.
+In addition, some pancreatic cancers are lymphomas or cannot be classified as a specific type.

 Exocrine tumors.
-These are the most common type of pancreatic cancer.
-About 95% of people with pancreatic cancer have adenocarcinoma, which starts in gland cells.
+These are the most common type of pancreatic cancer, and adenocarcinoma is the most common type of exocrine tumor.
 These tumors usually start in the ducts of the pancreas, called ductal adenocarcinoma.
 Much less commonly, if the tumor begins in the acini, it is called acinar adenocarcinoma.